Ads keep this website free for you.

 Income Tax Act s.
 74.1(2), 74.5(2), Income Tax Regulations s.
 4301(c)

 If one spouse is in a higher tax bracket, it may be beneficial to lend money to the lower-income spouse.
-Money can also be loaned to a minor child (under 18 years of age, as defined by Income Tax Act s.
-74.1(2)) to avoid the attribution rules.
+Money can also be loaned to a child under 18 years of age (as per s.
+74.1(2) of the Income Tax Act) to avoid the attribution rules.
 However, legal advice is advised.
-The funds can be used to purchase investments, and tax on the investment income will be paid by the lower-income spouse at a lower marginal rate.
+For loans to a spouse, the funds can be used to purchase investments, and tax on the investment income will be paid by the lower-income spouse at a lower marginal rate.
 A promissory note should be written for the loan, with the interest rate and principal amount specified.
 Interest must be paid on the loan by January 30th of each year.
 In order for attribution rules to not be applied, the interest rate charged must be greater than or equal to the lesser of:

 bullet the prescribed rate set by Canada Revenue Agency (CRA) at the time the loan is made, or